Black Sea Fleet: 2022 Russian invasion of Ukraine

-In early May 2022, Ukraine claimed to have destroyed two Russian Raptor-class patrol boats along with a Serna Class landing craft using a Ukrainian Baykar Bayraktar TB2 Unmanned Air Combat Vehicle (UCAV) near Snake Island.

 On 8 May 2022, Ukrainian officials released footage showing the destruction of two Raptor-class patrol boats and the damaging of a third one, adding that 46 Russian crew members were killed during the operation.

 In the first week of May 2022, a video appeared of a Ukrainian Bayraktar TB2 drone hitting and sinking a BK-16 high-speed assault boat near Snake Island.
 The wreck was later recovered.

 On 12 May 2022, Ukrainian news media carried reports that, according to the Odesa military spokesman, the Russian logistics vessel Vsevolod Bobrov was on fire near Snake Island.
 Russia denied the claims.
 Three days later, a US-backed media outlet carried photographs of the ship unharmed moored at Sevastopol.
 The ship was also seen with the Pantsir-S mobile surface-to-air missile system on board while docked in Sevastopol.

 On 15 May 2022, four Kalibr missiles launched from the Black Sea hit Ukrainian military facilities at Yavoriv, near Lviv.
 The attack was "probably" carried out by submarines.
-Lviv region's Governor Maxim Kozitsky acknowledged that the target was "completely destroyed".
+Lviv Oblast Governor Maxim Kozitsky acknowledged that the target was "completely destroyed".

 On 17 May 2022, the Ministry of Defense of Russia reported that seaborne Kalibr missiles struck railway facilities at Starichi station near Lviv the night before.
 The attack was aimed at NATO weapons deliveries to Ukraine.
 Governor Maxim Kozitsky confirmed the damage on railway infrastructure.
 The command of the Ukrainian Air Defence claims the shooting down of three missiles in the area.

 On 17 June 2022, Russian rescue tug Vasily Bekh was reportedly sunk due to two hits by anti-ship missiles (putatively Harpoons) while carrying personnel, weapons, and ammunition to resupply Russian-occupied Snake Island.

 On 31 July 2022, a drone strike at the fleet headquarters in Sevastopol wounded several people and forced the cancellation of Navy Day commemorations.

 On 9 August 2022, huge explosions occurred at Saky airbase, destroying several fighter planes of the fleet's naval aviation.
 Some days later, an anonymous Western official said that "[w]e now assess that the events of ...
 August 9 put more than half of [the] Black Sea fleet's naval aviation combat jets out of use."
 On 16 August 2022, Hvardiiske airbase, a large ammunition dump in Maiske, and an electrical substation in Dzhankoi were hit with explosions, and on 19 August 2022, large explosions were heard at Belbek and Russian antiaircraft batteries were active around the Crimean Bridge at Kerch.